VyacheslavVanin/cstructinfo/README.md

 }
 ```

-##on errors
+## On errors
 If error messages appear on standard headers (stddef.h, stdargs.h etc)
 you can specify COMPILER_PATH of your compiler for example:

 ```
 ./cstructinfo example.c -I/usr/lib/clang/3.5.2/include/
 ```
 or
 ```
 ./cstructinfo example.c -I/usr/lib/gcc/x86_64-pc-linux-gnu/6.1.1/include
 ```